Top 10 Best Industrial Metal Bands

 How can FF not be on a top Industrial Metal band list?
 Demanufacture may be the greatest Industrial Metal album of all time.

 Mushroomhead is an American nu metal band from Cleveland, Ohio.
-Formed in 1993 in the Cleveland Warehouse District, the band is known for their avant-garde sound, which combines heavy metal, art rock, and electro-industrial influences.
-They are also recognized for their elaborate masks, costumes, and... read more
+Formed in 1993 in Cleveland's Warehouse District, the band is known for an avant-garde sound that combines heavy metal, art rock, and electro-industrial influences.
+They are also recognized for their elaborate masks, costumes, and distinctive... read more

 Great band that played around with Nu-Metal elements.
 It worked pretty well if you ask me.

-Rob Zombie (born Robert Bartleh Cummings) is an American heavy metal musician, film director, screenwriter, and producer.
-His music career began in 1985 with the formation of the band White Zombie.
-Following the band's breakup, he launched a successful solo career and has released six solo albums and... read more
+Rob Zombie, born Robert Bartleh Cummings, is an American heavy metal musician, film director, screenwriter, and producer.
+His music career began in 1985 with the formation of White Zombie.
+Following the band's breakup, he launched a successful solo career and has released eight solo studio albums and... read more

 Rob Zombie is great.
 He is mostly a Heavy Alternative Metal/Groove Metal singer who has lots of Industrial influence in his music, dating back to his days in White Zombie.